Graph Condensation: A Survey: Empirical Studies

 \subsection{Experimental Results}

 \textbf{Effectiveness.} The condensed graphs generated by GC methods are evaluated to train the same 2-layer GCN \cite{DBLP:conf/iclr/KipfW17} for node classification and the test accuracies with standard deviation are reported in Table \ref{tab:expeffective}.
 In the table, ``Original graph'' refers to the GCN performance which is trained on the original graph and we make the following observations.
-Firstly, GC methods are not sensitive to the compression rate and a larger condensed graph size does not strictly indicate better performance.
+(1) GC methods are not sensitive to the compression rate and a larger condensed graph size does not strictly indicate better performance.
 Even with extremely small compression rates, GC methods can achieve promising performance.
-When comparing different optimization strategies, SFGC consistently outperforms other methods across all datasets, primarily due to its long-range trajectory matching.
-While GC-SNTK utilizes KRR to achieve competitive performance, the graph kernel in KRR is memory-intensive and does not scale well with large-scale graphs.
+(2) The graphless variants demonstrate comparable performance to the method with the structure modeling, indicating the graph structure information can be effectively encoded into the condensed nodes.
+(3) When comparing different optimization strategies, trajectory matching-based methods consistently show superior performance, outperforming other strategies across various datasets.
+While KRR-based methods achieve competitive performance, the graph kernel in KRR is memory-intensive and does not scale well with large-scale graphs.
+Distribution matching-based methods perform well on smaller datasets, whereas gradient matching-based methods are more effective on larger datasets.

 \textbf{Generalization.} We adhere to the settings commonly used in most GC studies and assess the generalization of GC methods across various GNN models for the node classification task.
 The GNN models evaluated include GCN~\cite{DBLP:conf/iclr/KipfW17}, SGC~\cite{wu2019simplifying}, SAGE~\cite{hamilton2017inductive}, APPNP~\cite{gasteiger_predict_2019}, Cheby~\cite{defferrard2016convolutional} and GAT~\cite{DBLP:conf/iclr/VelickovicCCRLB18}.
 The detailed accuracies are shown in Table \ref{tab:gener}.
-Across various GNN architectures, most GC methods (i.e., GCond, GCDM, and SFGC) consistently achieve the best performance on GCN and SGC.
+Across various GNN architectures, most GC methods consistently achieve the best performance on GCN and SGC.
 This superior performance is attributed to the same convolution kernels \cite{jin_graph_2022} in the relay models of these GC methods, which share the same spectral characteristics \cite{liu_graph_2023} as those in GCN and SGC.
-Moreover, SFGC demonstrates a significant improvement over other methods, underscoring the effectiveness of trajectory matching in capturing essential information from the original graph and its superior generalization capabilities.
+Among different optimization strategies, trajectory matching-based methods demonstrate a significant improvement over other methods, underscoring the effectiveness of trajectory matching in capturing essential information from the original graph and its superior generalization capabilities.